chumvan/chumvan.github.io.v1/content/posts/cv.md

 tags: ["AI", "IoT", "research", "streaming", "IIoT"]
 ---

+I hesitated for a while about making this page.
+Many people including me dislike long pages of text.
+However, there are occasions where they are needed.
+Who knows, there could be people who actually like to process this information like that.
+Personally, I believe a face-to-face meeting serves as the best CV of mine.
+If you are like me, contact me using the contact in the end of this post!
+Otherwise, have fun skimming through my career life (till now) ;).

+*I certainly will update this page till I find a better way to log this kind of information.*

 # Field of knowledge
 - Streaming and Event-based system | Cloud Native Solutions
 - AI/ML application | Signal Processing | Computer Vision